The mirror conjecture for minuscule flag varieties: Introduction

 The fiber $X_t := \pi^{-1}(t)$ for $t \in Z(L_P)$ is called the \defn{geometric crystal with highest weight $t$}.
-For any $t \in Z(L_P)$, $X_t$ is a log Calabi-Yau variety isomorphic to the open projected Richardson variety $\oGP \subset G/P$ \cite{KLS:projections-Richardson}, the complement in $G/P$ of a particular anticanonical divisor $\partial_{G/P}$.
-The affine variety $\oGP$ has a distinguished holomorphic volume form $\omega$, with logarithmic singularities along the boundary divisor $\partial_{G/P}$.
+For any $t \in Z(L_P)$, $X_t$ is a log Calabi--Yau variety isomorphic to the open projected Richardson variety $\oGP \subset G/P$ \cite{KLS:projections-Richardson}, the complement in $G/P$ of a particular anticanonical divisor $\partial_{G/P}$.
+(The boundary divisor $\partial_{G/P}$ is not normal crossing in general.
+There is a Bott--Samelson resolution that provides an explicit compactification of $\oGP$ with normal crossing divisors; see \cite[Appendix]{KLS:projections-Richardson}, \cite[\S4.2]{Kumar-Schwede}.)
+The affine variety $\oGP$ has a distinguished holomorphic volume form $\omega$ (\S\ref{s:Richardson}), with simple poles along the boundary divisor $\partial_{G/P}$.